pixl8/Preside-Documentation/docs/02.devguides/40.datamanager/basics/page.md

 The columns a user can pick from start as `@datamanagerGridFields` plus `@datamanagerHiddenGridFields`.
 Hidden grid fields are available in the picker but are not shown until the user turns them on.

 Use `@datamanagerLockedGridFields` for columns that must stay visible and at the front of the table (they cannot be hidden or reordered).
-If you omit it, the object's label field is locked.
+If you omit it, no columns are locked.

 ```luceescript
 // /application/preside-objects/author.cfc